amida-tech/ionic-oauth-demo/README.md

 npm install -g cordova ionic

 npm install
 ```

 Add the devices you want:

 ```
 ionic platform add ios

 ionic platform add android
 ```

 And then...

 ```
 bower install
 ```

-Finally, if you're using iOS... go and modify your IonicApp-Info.plist file located at `platforms/ios/IonicApp/IonicApp-Info.plist` and add this to it:
+If you're using iOS... go and modify your IonicApp-Info.plist file located at `platforms/ios/IonicApp/IonicApp-Info.plist` and add this to it:

 ```
 <key>NSAppTransportSecurity</key>